 - Gratitude increases mental strength.

 It doesn’t matter what our differences are.
 It doesn’t matter that we have different jobs, backgrounds, belief systems, life objectives, or political affiliations.
 We can disagree on any number of practical and ideological matters.
 Yet, through it all, we still have so much in common.
 When we take time to think about what’s really important, we tend to agree.
-We have so much more in common than any of us tend to realize.
+We are so much more alike than any of us tend to realize.

 I hope you had a fantastic Thanksgiving filled with warmth and laughter.
 I hope you took time to express your gratitude to all those who bring joy and happiness to your life.
 And I hope we’ll keep that spirit of gratitude front and center long after the specifics of this holiday season have faded from our memories.